nigelrogasch/nibs-bids/nibs-bids-v6/non-invasive-brain-stimulation-v6.2.md

 Each row in a `*_nibs.tsv` file represents one **logical stimulation event**, defined as one initiated stimulation execution that completes as a whole.

 A logical stimulation event corresponds to one delivered execution of a stimulation instance.
-The stimulation instance structure is defined by the stimulation configuration referenced by `stimulus_id` (described in `StimulusSet` within `*_nibs.json`).
+The stimulation instance structure is defined by the stimulation configuration referenced by `stim_id` (described in `StimulusSet` within `*_nibs.json`).
 Per-event values (e.g., intensities, timing, or device state) are recorded in the corresponding `*_nibs.tsv` row.

 Depending on the paradigm, a stimulation instance may consist of:
 - a single delivered pulse,
 - a paired- or multi-pulse instance (as defined in `StimulusSet`),
 - a device-programmed execution delivering repeated stimulation as a single initiated unit (e.g., a train/burst delivered as one command), when represented as one logical event.

-If representing a single logical stimulation event requires more than one stimulation configuration (e.g., changes in `stimulus_id` within the same initiated execution), it MUST be split across multiple rows (one per configuration segment).
+If representing a single logical stimulation event requires more than one stimulation configuration (e.g., changes in `stim_id` within the same initiated execution), it MUST be split across multiple rows (one per configuration segment).
 Rows belonging to the same logical event MUST share the same `event_id`.

 Logical stimulation events may be delivered: